 Details:

 Suppose that \(X\) is a random variable with value in \(\N\) having constant rate \(\alpha\).
 From our support assumptions, \(\P(X = 0) \gt 0\) and \(\P(X \in \N_+) \gt 0\).
-It follows that \(\E[\gamma(X)] \in (1, 2)\) where as usual, \(\gamma\) is the path function.
-But \(\E[\gamma(X)] = 1 / \alpha\) from the basic moment result in Section 1.5 so \(\alpha \in \left(\frac 1 2, 1\right)\).
+It follows that \(\E[u(X)] \in (1, 2)\) where as usual, \(u\) is the walk function of order 1.
+But \(\E[u(X)] = 1 / \alpha\) from the basic moment result in Section 1.5 so \(\alpha \in \left(\frac 1 2, 1\right)\).
 Suppose next that \(X\) has probability density function \(f\).
 By the constant rate property, \(L f = \frac 1 \alpha f\), so that

 1. \( f(1) = \frac 1 \alpha f(0) \)